-Before its adoption, the proposed Action Plan was published on the DEO website, floridajobs.org/rebuildflorida/mitigation for a 45-day citizen comment period.
-DEO published a notice of the posting in the Florida Administrative Register (FAR) on Month XX, XXXX.
+Before its adoption, the proposed Action Plan was published on the DEO website, floridajobs.org/rebuildflorida/mitigation for a 45-day citizen comment period on December 9, 2019.
 DEO incorporated and addressed citizen comments received during that period into the final Action Plan.
+A summary of public comments and responses can be found in Appendix C.